Archaeological Technician - Part Time

-Idaho National Laboratory's (INL) Cultural Resources Management group is seeking forward-thinking professionals interested in exploring a career as an Archaeological Technician!
-This is a project hire (1-2 years), Part time (20-29 hours), on-site 9x80 schedule located at our Idaho Falls facility with every other Friday off.
+Idaho National Laboratory's (INL) Cultural Resource Management group is seeking forward-thinking professionals interested in exploring a career as an Archaeological Technician!
+This position is a Part time (20-29 Hours) Project Hire (2 years).
+This team works an hybrid 9x80 schedule located at our Idaho Falls facility with every other Friday off.

 - Conduct activities to reconstruct the history of past human life and culture from archival records, oral histories, artifacts, historic and pre-contact archaeological deposits, cultural features, architectural properties, structures, and landscape features recovered from archival research, survey, monitoring, testing, and data recovery.

 - Conduct work with a multidisciplinary team of archaeologists, architectural historians, archivists, historians, geologists, other scientists, engineers, and project managers in a variety of settings on Idaho National Laboratory's (INL) Site and other Department of Energy (DOE) facilities.

 - Work may involve walking on uneven terrain while carrying up to 25 lbs. of field equipment in conditions that may include heat or cold and inclement weather.

 - Serve as Crew Chief on Class III cultural resource surveys, site revisits and monitoring;

 - Conduct pre-field and archival research, archaeological and historic records searches;